cockroachlabs/open-sourced-interview-process/README.md

 ## Challenging our Unconscious Bias

 In the effort of building a diverse workforce, at Cockroach Labs, we ask the question "are we missing strong candidates because of preconceptions or unconscious biases of the interviewer?"
-To challenge our bias, we have taken two actions:
+To challenge our bias, we have committed to:

 1. Exercise based interviewing

 2. Removing resumes

+3. Expectations based job descriptions

 Our hypothesis is that a structured and fair process means better decisions.
-Eliminating all bias or complete anonymity is not the goal.
+We understand that it is impossible to eliminate all biases, so we want to make sure that we are aware of them and challenge them in whatever ways we can.

 ## Exercise Based Interview Questions